 Personally, I prefer flexible passes like the Explorer Pass or Sightseeing Pass Flex, as I can spread the attractions over multiple days.
 I also like to be able to change plans in case the weather conditions aren’t favorable.
 That being said, however, it doesn’t mean that the Explorer Pass is also the best choice for you.
 A New York Pass can be particularly useful for first-time visitors that want to make the most of their trip!

-If you are still not sure, I can recommend checking out our Savings Calculator.
-Simply select the attractions and tours you are interested in and the tool will automatically calculate which pass will yield you the largest savings.
-It can be as simple as that!
+If you are uncertain, check out our Savings Calculator.
+All you have to do is select attractions and tours and the tool will tell you which pass will yield you the largest savings.
+Isn’t it easy?!

 You'll also love this: